Management of Head Injury

-BWT Physiotherapists can help restore movement and function to as near normal as possible when someone is affected by a brain injury.
+BWT Physiotherapists and rehab therapists are here to help restore movement and function to as near normal as possible when someone is affected by a brain injury.

-BWT Physiotherapists will maintain the range of motion of the joints in the body by exercises and by correct positioning in their splints.
-They will also teach the family how they can best help the patients by moving the affected limbs, taking good care of their skin and ensuring the patient is in a good posture at all times.
+Our neuro team can start working with you right from the acute stage of brain injury by maintaining range of motion of joints by passive movement, stretchings and correct positioning in splints.
+We will also teach family and caregivers how they can best help their loved one by moving the affected limbs, taking good care of their skin and ensuring a good posture at all times.

-BWT believe that early mobilisation of the patient from bed to chair/tilt table, standing, walking should be carried out whenever possible and as soon as possible.
-BWT strongly believe that early mobilisation is essential to the re-education of movement and the hopeful achievement of the return of some independence
+We believe that early mobilisation from bed to chair/tilt table, standing or walking should be carried out whenever possible and as soon as possible.
+Early mobilisation is essential to the re-education of movement and the aim of a return to as much independence as possible.